rackhamsauer/Project_4/README.md

 ![Image of ERD](https://github.com/rackhamsauer/Project_4/blob/main/Screenshots/DESCRIPTION_ERD.png)

 ## Tableau Dashboard
 We have used Tableau to create an interactive dashboard that allows users to examine the key factors our model uses to identify Bots on Twitter.
-Our full Tableau story can be found [here](https://public.tableau.com/app/profile/micheal.mccloskey/viz/TwitterBotAnalysis/Story1).
+Our full Tableau story can be found [here](https://public.tableau.com/app/profile/micheal.mccloskey/viz/shared/FSZS2GDWZ).

 ## Presentation
+A copy of our presentation can be found [here]().